trentlarson/task-yaml/README.md

 ## Example 2, with priorities and IDs and subtasks

 ```
-- 98 1 install helmet
+- .5 install helmet
-- 85 3 convert to UUIDs id:convert
+- 08 switch to UUIDs id:convert
-- 75 1 add install instructions to README.md id:uninstall
+- 02 add install instructions to README.md id:install-docs
-- 80 0 install SSL:
+- 01 install SSL :
-  - 77 0 save to publicly hosted git blocks:uninstall
+  - .5 save to publicly hosted git
+  blocks: ref:#install-docs
 ```

 #### Explanation of Example 2

-- Line 1 shows a task of priority 98 and estimation of 2 hours.
+- Line 1 shows a task estimated at 1/2 hour.
-- Line 2 shows a task with id `convert` of priority 85 and estimation of 8 hours.
+- Line 2 shows a task with id `convert` estimated at 8 hours.
+- Line 3 shows a task with id `install-docs`.
-- The "install SSL" task has other tasks as part of it.
+- The "install SSL" task is linked to other tasks:
-  - Inside the subtask is a reference to the one with label `id` and value "uninstall".
+  - The "save" task is a subtask estimated at 30 minutes.
+  - The referred task is a dependent task, meaning that this should happen before the `install-docs` item.

 ## Example 3, under consideration: shortcuts for globally unique references